SyracuseUniversity/ospo-workshop-computing101/session2/exercise4/README.md

 # Exercise 4: Using `conda` and `mamba` to create environments and install packages.

 *Note: This task requires that you have conda installed already.
-Follow the instructions in `../README.md` to do that if you have not done so already.*
+Follow the instructions in [the Session 2 overview](../README.md) to do that if you have not done so already.*

 1. Create a conda environment called `conda-test`.